 - Bringing up (vomiting) blood.

-- Inflammation of the pancreas (pancreatitis) sometimes occurs after ERCP.
+- Inflammation of your pancreas (pancreatitis) sometimes occurs after ERCP.
 This can be serious in some cases.

 The risk of complications is higher if you are already in poor general health.
 The benefit from this procedure needs to be weighed up against the small risk of complications.